angelperedo97/FL-Research-Lab/src/content/projects/project-1.md

 ---
-title: "Project 1"
+title: "Project One"
-status: "Active Research"
+status: "Active Work"
 summary: "Description of project goes here."
 ---

+Details about Project One will be added here.